For general COVID questions please call Broward County at 954-357-9500

-- Use of tennis, pickleball or racquetball courts will be allowed for single play only.
+- Use of racquetball courts will be allowed for single play only.

 - Basketball courts for individual play only.
 No practices or games.

-- Tennis Center will reopen for single play only between the hours of 7:00 a.m. to sunset.
+- Tennis Center will reopen for singles or doubles play only between the hours of 7:00 a.m. to sunset.

 - The Golf Course will reopen during the hours of 7:00 a.m. to sunset.

-- The Pier will be open for sightseeing only between the hours of 7a.m. to 10 p.m.
+- The Pier will be open between the hours of 7a.m. to 10 p.m.